-As we are entering the wedding season in this part of the world I feel the evident discrepancies in how couplehood is viewed by society versus singlehood.
+As we are entering wedding season in this part of the world I feel the evident discrepancies in how couplehood is viewed by society versus singlehood.
 While planning (yet another) bachelorette party I found myself feeling rather annoyed and reluctant.
 At first I couldn’t put my finger on why I was dragging my feet with the planning of the bride-to-be’s custom-made weekend.
-My previous involvements in bachelorette preparations were filled with nothing but anticipation and excitement, why such an off attitude this time?
-I knew with certainty it wasn’t related to the festivity itself or denying my friend a great time.
+My previous involvements in bachelorette preparations were filled with nothing but anticipation and excitement, why the “off” attitude this time?
+I knew with certainty it wasn’t related to the festivity itself nor denying my friend a great time.
 I mean, who doesn’t enjoy a good party?
 My conflicting emotions (plus guilt) caught my attention and I knew I had some inner investigating to do.

 Lurking beneath my demotivation, annoyance and reluctancy I discovered the feeling of unfairness.
 I’m definitely one who values balance and equality in my relationships, but in this particular regard I’m clearly not considered an equal.
 In what way?
 I’m referring to the hullabaloo when couples tie the knot.
 Weddings, engagement celebrations, the bachelorette party, the baby showers and more recently the gender reveal gatherings.
 All considered part of the family in the making package, highly valued by today’s standards (as also reflected by the outrageous social media value).

-I can’t help but feel: hello?!
+I can’t help but feel: Hello?!
 I’m here too!
-Don’t I deserve a surprise party, effort put in to “make my day” or a celebration?!
-According to societal structures and unwritten rules, the answer is “nope, you don’t”.
+Don’t I deserve a surprise party, effort put in to “make my day” or a celebration?
+According to societal structures and unwritten rules of today, the answer is “nope, you don’t”.
 I don’t have a partner so out the window all that goes.
-Although I know no one would outright say I’m not worth the effort put it or a celebration, implicitly that’s the message.
+Although I know no one would outright say I’m not worth the effort put in or a celebration, implicitly that’s the message.
 And on that note (the “all revolves around couplehood” note), singles partake in all rituals of couples by attending, catering to and expecting nothing in return.
 And let’s not forget, during the marriage celebrations we singles never get to bring a plus one only couples do.
 Apparently no other form of relationship comes remotely close to the grandiose superior status of the romantic one ( a bit off topic but I thought I’d slide this one in here too).

 The apparent unfairness took me into anger.
 This is clearly a one way street ordeal benefitting the coupled.
 “But maybe you’ll meet someone?”
-The seemingly legitimate response for this unbalanced dynamic, putting singles straight in the hanging around til it’s our turn state.
-But back to answering the question: yes meeting someone is a possibility.
+The seemingly legitimate response for the unbalanced dynamic, putting singles straight in the “hanging around til it’s our turn” state.
+But back to answering the question: yes, meeting someone is a possibility.
 I also might not.
 Either way, is besides the point for me personally.
 What I’m craving is neither a man nor a wedding.
 What I actually would love is some acknowledgment and a celebration.
-But according to society and most cultures on the planet I should stick it out until someone (husband/wife/baby) pops up before getting the green light and experiencing what I desire.
+I don’t want to stick around until someone (husband/wife/baby) pops up before getting the green light and experiencing what I desire.

 During a frantic phone call with my cousin the solution surfaced.
 I’m having my own celebration.
 And I’m expecting the equivalent of a bachelorette party and all the other good stuff too.
 I have no details set but the year (2023 it’s going down!).
 One thing I’m certain of is that this won’t be a b-version replica of a traditional wedding.
 Instead I’ll orchestrate a unique experience tailored to me and the invitees.
 And guess what else?
 Everyone will be entitled to a plus one!
 It won’t be restricted to romantic partners but anyone or anything is welcomed!
 Be it a friend ,pet, plant or whatever else one may wish.
 As soon as it hit me what my actual needs were and that they’ll be met (despite “partnerlessness”) all negative emotions ceased and got replaced by the merging of excitement and empowerment instead.